Pingpayio/ping-subscription-service/ARCHITECTURE.md

 ### Challenge 1: Key Management

-**Problem**: Securely generating, storing, and using private keys.
+**Problem**: Securely storing and using private keys provided by users.

 **Solution**:
+- User creates function call access keys with limited permissions
-- Generate seeds within the TEE
+- Private keys are securely stored within the TEE
-- Derive keypairs deterministically
+- Keys are only used for their designated subscriptions
 - Never expose private keys outside the TEE
 - Implement secure storage with encryption